 Maybe this will help.
 Here are guidelines for personalities:

-If you take nothing else from this article, remember this simple concept:
+If you take nothing else from this article, remember this:

 A break should be as long as it needs to be…and no longer.
 And it should be as short as it can be…and no shorter.

 Isn’t that a more productive, positive approach than taking out the stopwatch?